Admissions - Prospectus

 High quality relationships between students and with their teachers contribute strongly to learning.

-The High School is a welcoming and friendly place with lots of opportunities for students and staff to work together and support one another.
-We realise that transfer to a new school can be a daunting time and we work hard to ensure your child makes smooth transitions throughout their time with us, from primary school right through to university selection or chosen career.
+The High School is a welcoming and friendly place with lots of opportunities for students.
+We realise that transferring to a new school can be a daunting time and we work hard to ensure your child makes smooth transitions throughout their time with us, from primary school right through to university selection or chosen career.

 As soon as you accept a place for your daughter at the school we start getting to know her.
-High School staff visit Year 6 pupils in their primary school to allay any fears and spread the excitement of our July welcome day.
-A team building Year 7 activity day is popular in September.
+High School staff visit Year 6 pupils in their primary school to allay any fears and spread the excitement of our June familiarisation day.
+A team building Year 7 activity day is popular in September, as is the overnight camping trip in June.

-Students are placed in tutor groups within their year group and are members of one of our four houses.
-Right from the start of Year 7, house events, celebrations and competitions encourage students to take part, have fun and enjoy being part of the school community.
+Students are placed in tutor groups within their year group and are members of one of our 4 houses.
+Right from the start of Year 7, house events, celebrations and competitions encourage students to take part.
+The ‘Freshers’ Fayre’ provides a chance to sign up to clubs, have fun and enjoy being part of the school community.
 Guidance and support is at hand whenever it’s needed: from Tutors, Heads of Year and via the student ‘buddy’ system.

 The Sleaford Joint Sixth Form

 As part of The Robert Carre Trust the High School is a member of The Sleaford Joint Sixth Form.
-This collaboration between all the secondary schools in Sleaford enables our sixth form students to access over 70 A Level or Level 3 courses across the three school sites.
+This collaboration between all the secondary schools in Sleaford enables our sixth form students to access the widest school sixth form offer in Lincolnshire, over 70 A Level or Level 3 courses across the 3 school sites.

 As well as a rich programme of extra-curricular activities, a range of additional academic and leadership opportunities are offered, helping our sixth form students prepare for bright futures.